Solution of Physics-based Bayesian Inverse Problems with Deep Generative Priors: Mathematical Formulation

 \paragraph{Standard deviation} In order to compute the standard deviation estimate with respect to the posterior distribution, we first compute the second moment,

 where the square of a vector is understood to be the square of each of its components.
 Thereafter, we use the mean and the second moment to evaluate the component-wise standard deviation,

-\paragraph{MAP Estimate} Since the explicit expression for the prior $\priorinfv(\infv)$ is not known, it is not possible to use Equation \eqref{eqn:bayes} to determine the value of the posterior distribution (even up to a multiplicative constant).
-Therefore, it is not possible to directly determine the MAP estimate, $\infv^{\rm MAP}$, within our approach.
+\paragraph{MAP Estimate} In the case, where we are only interested in finding the most probable answer, and not necessarily uncertainty, directly finding the MAP estimate could be useful.
+Since the explicit expression for the prior $\priorinfv(\infv)$ is unknown, it is not possible to use Equation \eqref{eqn:bayes} to determine the value of the posterior distribution (even up to a multiplicative constant).
+Therefore, we cannot directly evaluate the MAP estimate, $\infv^{\rm MAP}$, within our approach.
 However, it is possible to estimate $\lsv^{\rm MAP}$ using the expression for $\postlsv(\lsv|\nmeas)$ (Equation (\ref{eqn:pz_post})).
 For every sample generated by the MCMC chain, we evaluate the log of this distribution (up to an additive constant), and of those, designate the sample with the largest value as $\lsv^{\rm MAP}$.
 Thereafter we treat $\bm{g}^*(\lsv^{\rm MAP})$ as an approximation to $\infv^{\rm MAP}$.

-In the special case of additive Gaussian noise and Gaussian latent distribution, $\lsv^{\rm MAP}$ can be determined using a simple optimization algorithm.
+\begin{remark} In the special case of additive Gaussian noise ($\pn$) and Gaussian latent distribution ($\plsv$), $\lsv^{\rm MAP}$ can be determined using a simple optimization algorithm.
 We consider the case when the components of the latent vector are i.\,i.\,d.\,sampled from a normal distribution with zero mean and unit variance.
 This is often the case in many typical GAN applications.
 Further, we assume that the components of the noise vector are defined by a normal distribution with zero mean and a covariance matrix $\bm{\Sigma}$.
 Using these assumptions in (\ref{eqn:bayes_meas_lsv}), we have

 The MAP estimate for this distribution is obtained by minimizing the negative of the argument of the exponential.
 That is